Oneflow-Inc/vision/README.md

 ```

 </details>

-## Model Zoo
-We have conducted all the tests under the same setting, please refer to the model page [here](MODEL_ZOO.md) for more details.

 ## Disclaimer on Datasets
 This is a utility library that downloads and prepares public datasets.
 We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have license to use the dataset.
 It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.